hieuvp/learning-python/learn-the-basics/modules-and-packages/README.md

 <!-- AUTO-GENERATED-CONTENT:END -->

 The Python script `game.py` will implement the game.
-It will use the function `draw_game` from the file `draw.py`, or in other words, thedraw module, that implements the logic for drawing the game on the screen.
+It will use the function `draw_game` from the file `draw.py`, or in other words, the `draw` module, that implements the logic for drawing the game on the screen.

-Modules are imported from other modules using the import command.
+Modules are imported from other modules using the `import` command.
 In this example, the `game.py` script may look something like this:

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=my_game/game.py) -->